(NOTE: This is not a group for the bashing, belittling, or debunking of other people's beliefs).

 2000 characters limit; HTML formatting and smileys are not supported - text only

-Promote Christians of Moddb on your homepage or blog by selecting a button and using the HTML code provided (more).
+Promote Christians of Moddb on your homepage or blog by selecting a button and using the embed code provided (more).